T-Mac1991/SetSystemResolution/README.md

 # SetSystemResolution
-Set Windows system resolution, it can be used to set high-precision system time of Windows.
+Set Windows timer resolution, it can be used to set high-precision system time of Windows.